bridge in New Town Prague

 Charles Square is the largest square in Prague.
 It was supposed to be the most important square in Prague, as it’s where the New Town Hall was built.
 But despite those plans, Wenceslas Square later became the most important square.
 In the 1860s, a large portion of the square was turned into a park.

-Lastly, there is Hay Square, the smallest and least important, so much so it was never renamed during the course of history.
+Lastly, there is Hay Square, the smallest and least important, so much so it was never renamed during history.

 The New Town Hall was built in 1377 and has quite an interesting history.
 Have you ever heard the term ‘defenestration’ which literally means throwing out of a window?
 Well, the term just might have originated here.
 In 1419, two councillors were thrown from the window to their death which began the Hussite revolution.